-Brief history of the Barracks - Source https://en.wikipedia.org/wiki/Paisley Barracks The Barracks is of important historical and heritage importance to the local military history of Paisley and is one of only three known buildings that housed indoor WW1 trench building facilities, the other two are in England.
+Brief history of the Barracks - Source https://en.wikipedia.org/wiki/Paisley Barracks

+The Barracks is of important historical and heritage importance to the local military history of Paisley and is one of only three known buildings that housed indoor WW1 trench building facilities, the other two are in England.
 The infantry barracks, which were built on the south side of the Glasgow Road in the Williamsburgh district of Paisley as part of the response to the Radical War, were completed in 1822.
-The Earl of
+The Earl of Glasgow used the infantry barracks to raise a regiment of yeomanry and a volunteer rifle corps.
+Units subsequently based at the infantry barracks in the 1820s included the 10th

 Hussars and the 13th Regiment of Foot.
-As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 26th (Cameronian) Regiment of Foot was linked with the 74th (Highland) Regiment, and both were temporarily based at the barracks.
+As part of the Cardwell Reforms of the 1870s, where regiments single-battalion were together to share a single depot and recruiting district in the United Kingdom, the 26th (Cameronian) Regiment of Foot was linked with the 74th (Highland) Regiment, and both were temporarily based at the barracks.
 These regiments moved out to Hamilton Barracks in Hamilton a few years later and the infantry barracks were disused and empty by 1882.